Kakapio/yule-engine/README.md

 # Technical Information
 * Entity Component Scene system.
 Everything in the world is made of an entity containing various components.
 * Camera.
 A view matrix is generated based on a camera's position and zoom, which is then used to render the sprites.
 * Tilemaps.
 A tile is composed of two ints describing its type and hits to break.
 A tilemap has a 2D array of tiles that are then used to render the world.
 Culling based on camera position is included to improve performance.
+Can support up to ~1,048,576,000 tiles.